William-Yeh/docker-enabled-vagrant/README.md

 ```
 # change working directory to any specific OS;
-# for example, "debian-jessie"
+# for example, "ubuntu-trusty-kubernetes"
-cd debian-jessie
+cd ubuntu-trusty-kubernetes

 # build it!
 ./build.sh